You will receive at least

 Use coupon code: freeshipping More

-Due to presence of very sharp scales at the base of the tail, this fish is named the Sailfin Tang.
-When threatened, they can raise their scales like a knife and can swim backwards at an enemy.
-The Sailfin Tang can also be known as Eastern sailfin tang, Pacific sailfin tang, Sail fish tang, Ringed tang, Purple-lined tang, Pacific sailfin surgeonfish, and Pacific sail-fin surgeonfish.
+With the presence of a very large and pronounced dorsal fin, this fish is aptly named the Sailfin Tang.
+When threatened, they can raise their dorsal fin ton appear larger than they reallly are, protecting themselves from predators.
+The Sailfin Tang is also known as the Eastern sailfin tang, Pacific sailfin tang, Sail fish tang, Ringed tang, Purple-lined tang, Pacific sailfin surgeonfish, and Pacific sail-fin surgeonfish.
 They are indigenous to the Pacific Ocean and Western Indian Ocean.
-The Sailfin Tang fish are mainly found in lagoons and seaward reefs.
-During the juvenile stage, the fishes are solitary creatures who prefer to stay hidden among rocks or corals.
+The Sailfin Tang is mainly found in rock and coral reefs.
+During the juvenile stage, the fish are solitary creatures who prefer to stay hidden among rocks or corals.
 When they are adult, they mostly live singly or in pairs.
 The Sailfin Tang species is one of the largest members of the genus Zebrasoma.
-The Sailfin Tang fishes need a bigger aquarium and should not be housed in tank smaller than 40 gallons water.
-They are hardy and tolerant species who thrive well in a temperature range of 72-78 degrees and pH range of 8.1 to 8.4.
-The Sailfin Tang fishes chiefly feed on leafy microalgae, so any tank with sufficient amount of algae makes a very good habitat for this species.
-Male Sailfin Tang tends to grow larger that the female Sailfin Tang.
-Though they can get along with other tank mates quite peacefully, but are territorial in nature towards the similar looking fishes.
-The Sailfin Tang fishes help in keeping the corals healthy by preventing overgrowth of algae by feeding on them.
-The distinctive feature of the Sailfin Tang is that they have different body marking that keeps on changing from juvenile stage till adult stage.
-At an early stage, the Sailfin Tang feature medium brown to yellow colored body with bright yellow and black stripes.
-Whereas, the adult body shows a brownish-olive color with both striped and dot patterns on it.
+The Sailfin Tang needs a bigger aquarium and should not be housed in tank smaller than 75 gallons.
+They are a hardy and tolerant species who thrive well in a temperature range of 72-78 degrees and pH range of 8.1 to 8.4.
+The Sailfin Tang fish feeds on leafy microalgae, so any tank with a sufficient amount of algae makes a very good habitat for this species.
+The male Sailfin Tang tends to grow larger that the female Sailfin Tang.
+Though they can get along with other tank mates quite peacefully, they are territorial in nature towards similar looking fish.
+The Sailfin Tang helps keep corals healthy by preventing overgrowth of algae by feeding around them.